A Mother Explains How She Prepared Her Young Son For A Peaceful Protest Against Racial Injustice

-Karen Akpa is the mother of a 7-year-old little African American boy named Aiden.
-Akpa made the decision to bring her son to a peaceful protest against racial injustice.
-Within an open and honest Instagram post, Karen shared a photo of her son holding a sign at the protest and explained how she prepared him for the protest and how she has been teaching him about racial injustice, according to Today.
+Karen Akpan is the mother of a 7-year-old little African American boy named Aiden.
+Akpan made the decision to bring her son to a peaceful protest against racial injustice.
+In an open and honest Instagram post, Karen shared a photo of her son holding a sign at the demonstration.
+She also explained how she prepared him for the protest and how she has been teaching him about racial injustice, according to Today.

-Akpa began the teaching process regarding this difficult subject by reading the book Let the Children March by Monica Clark-Robinson with her son not once but twice.
-She also discussed with him what the protests are for, explaining to him how George Floyd’s unlawful death came to take place.
-She then discussed whether or not it would be prudent to bring Aiden to a peaceful protest with her husband Sylvester.
-Finally, she asked her son whether or not he would be willing to take part in a peaceful protest that would be occurring in Riverside, California.
+Akpan began the teaching process regarding this difficult subject by reading the book Let the Children March by Monica Clark-Robinson with her son not once but twice.
+She also talked to him about what the protests are for, explaining how George Floyd’s unlawful death came to take place.
+She then discussed whether or not it would be prudent to bring Aiden to a peaceful protest with her husband, Sylvester.
+Finally, she asked her son whether he would be willing to take part in a peaceful demonstration that would be occurring in Riverside, California.

 Aiden did indeed want to participate but it was not without hesitation.
 He made his fears regarding the protests clear to this mother.